monero-project/monero/ANONYMITY_NETWORKS.md

 #### Mitigation

-The best mitigiation is to use I2P instead of Tor.
-However, I2P has a smaller set of users (less cover traffic) and academic reviews, so there is a tradeoff in potential isses.
+The best mitigation is to use I2P instead of Tor.
+However, I2P has a smaller set of users (less cover traffic) and academic reviews, so there is a trade off in potential issues.
 Also, anyone attempting this strategy really wants to uncover a user, it seems unlikely that this would be performed against every Tor/I2P user.